What are leadership traits?

 Describes how strongly a leader is motivated by achievement, performance, and outperforming others. - Work intensity: Unhurried ↔ Urgent

-Reflects the pace, urgency, and level of energy a leader brings to work and deadlines.
+Reflects the pace, urgency, and energy a leader brings to work and to deadlines.

 3. Thinking and judgement